chinarjoshi/pico-and-goliath/README.md

 </p>

 ### Description
-*Pico and Goliath* is a fast paced competitive 2-player arcade game in which the players play as either Pico or Goliath.
+*Pico and Goliath* is a fast paced competitive 2-player arcade-style game in which the players play as either Pico or Goliath.
 The objective of the game is to hit the ball into the opponent's moving goal 3 times.
 The combination of the two starkly different character paradigms combined with an innovative physics engine allows for very rich gameplay with a high skill-ceiling.

 #### Collision Engine